 Sitting Star Position: Promotion at work or higher sales in business

 Associated Family Member: Middle Daughter (unmarried)

 The Different Stages of the Star Qualities

-Master Xuan Kong discovered that all the Qi energies are going thru different stages over time.
-Firstly, The Prosperous Stage is the most beneficial one which brings great fortune and luck.
-Secondly, the lucky period is over and the energy is slowly getting less auspicious.
-Thirdly, the Dead Stage is where the energy is static or neutral in nature.
-Next, the Killer Stage is by far the evilest period.
-Here the energy is extremely negative and dangerous.
-Last, the Growing Stage is where the energy increases in strength.
-It is being said that this is the Future Lucky Star.
+Master Xuan Kong discovered that all the Qi energies are going through different stages over time.
+Firstly, the prosperous stage is the most beneficial one, which brings great fortune and luck.
+Secondly, the lucky period is over, and the energy is slowly getting less auspicious.

-Of cause, this is just scratches the basic surface of the whole Flying Star Study.
+Of course, this just scratches the basic surface of the whole Flying Star Study.
 We hope you got a hint of what the concept is about.